winstonwilliamsiii/silobase/Readme.md

-# 📊 DataPlane
+# 📊 Silobase
 ![image](https://github.com/user-attachments/assets/b28a0cd5-21db-454d-a03e-c9bbf01d3748)

-**DataPlane** is an open-source, lightweight backend-as-a-service (BaaS) that lets you instantly expose any SQL database (like PostgreSQL, MySQL, SQLite) over a REST API.
+**Silobase** is an open-source, lightweight backend-as-a-service (BaaS) that lets you instantly expose any SQL database (like PostgreSQL, MySQL, SQLite) over a REST API.
 Just connect your database, and you're ready to go—no backend code required.

 Built with [Fastify](https://www.fastify.io/) and [Knex.js](https://knexjs.org/) in TypeScript.